icarus612/quest-js/README.md

 ### Split Animation

-Split animations allow you to control X and Y movement independently:
+The "split" property describes which axis the animation visually splits at the mid-way point:

-- `split: 'x'` - X-axis uses the specified easing, Y-axis is linear
+- `split: 'x'` - Halfway through animating the y-axis the x-axis is fully animated, then the y-axis finishes.
-- `split: 'y'` - Y-axis uses the specified easing, X-axis is linear
+- `split: 'y'` - Halfway through animating the x-axis the y-axis is fully animated, then the x-axis finishes.
-- `split: false` - Both axes move together with the specified easing
+- `split: false` - Both axes move together with the specified easing on a diagnal.

 ```javascript
 // Create an L-shaped movement (horizontal then vertical)